turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 ### `refuel` - Doing Better

-You can see from the simulator code that it's expecting to get back a dictionary with three key/value pairs:

-* `quantity` referencing how many gallons were added
-* `unit price` with the price per gallon in the current city
-* `spent` with the total bill for this fill-up

-*First: return a Double out of this function.*
+*First: return a Double out of this function - it should represent the number of gallons you need to purchase.*
-*Second: Can you improve your `refuel` method so that the three values listed above are correctly calculated?*

 Here are a couple tips:

 * start by calculating how much gas you need
 * find the price in the current city in `AviatrixData`
-* the simulator will take care of rounding off the cents, so don't worry about that
+* `main.swift` will take care of rounding off the cents, so don't worry about that

 ### Tracking Total Fuel Costs